denisgodoy/rapidog/README.md

 ```

 ## Rendering Views
-Importing Django dependencies and models to be displayed.
+Importing Django's dependencies and Models to be displayed.

  ```python
 from django.shortcuts import render